-Alina Hooper is a Vice President with 270 Strategies who specializes in campaign design, organization building, and online and offline engagement strategy.
+Alina Hooper is a Senior Vice President with 270 Strategies who specializes in campaign design, organization building, and online and offline engagement strategy.
 Since joining 270 in 2013, Alina has supported clients both in the United States and abroad across a wide range of industries and issue areas including voting rights, health care, education advocacy, criminal justice reform, civic engagement, and corporate social responsibility.
 She has partnered with brand new organizations just getting off the ground, and has helped established groups find new ways to promote and advance their missions.

 During the 2020 election cycle, Alina led a team that worked with local partners to identify, engage, and mobilize voters in key battleground states including Wisconsin, Pennsylvania, and Minnesota.
 The team developed tailored, custom audiences based on state-specific strategic imperatives, and ran an aggressive paid media campaign using unique creative geared towards lower propensity and persuadable voters.